Minor in Chinese Studies

 while they learn to contextualize these issues in the broader background of East Asian culture.
 This interdisciplinary minor draws from

 courses offered in other Lang divisions and across the university.

-Undergraduate students from any division of the university can select a minor from Lang’s offerings.
-Similarly, Lang students who are not majoring in Liberal Arts can select a minor from those offered by other divisions, provided they meet the prerequisites and related requirements.
+Undergraduate students from any school in the university can select a minor from Lang’s offerings.
+Similarly, Lang students who are not majoring in Liberal Arts can select a minor from those offered by other schools, provided they meet the prerequisites and related requirements.
 The minor in Chinese Studies requires completion of the following five (5) courses:

 4 Chinese Language Courses *